Commitments

 — Patrice Smith

-SJP has seven specific goals:
+SJP has eight specific goals:

-Support survivors going through the DVSJA process; Expand assistance, build capacity, and develop resources for attorneys working with survivors on DVSJA applications and resentencing cases
+Identify and support survivors going through the DVSJA process; Expand assistance, build capacity, and develop resources for attorneys working with survivors on DVSJA applications and resentencing cases

 Share DVSJA-related information with advocates across the state and country, particularly those interested in DVSJA replication efforts